 Power napping and meditation both benefit the mind as well as the body.
 The benefits of taking a nap include reduced stress, lowered risk of heart attacks, and better concentration.

 Healthy sleep is more about quality of rest than quantity of hours.
 A power nap, while short, can let our minds recharge and heal.
-Power napping can help us return to our day more focused, present, and productive.

 Many employers have recognized the benefits of power naps on work performance.
 Several companies offer opportunities to nap at work, including in dedicated spaces with sleek nap pods.